All Products

 </CreateJobResult>

 After a job is created, it enters the Suspended state.
-View the job status to confirm that the configuration is correct, and then manually confirm the job for execution.
+Check the job status to verify the configuration, and then manually confirm it for execution.

 API

-Call the CreateJob API to create a batch job and specify the <DeleteObjectTagging/> operation type in the <Operation> node of the XML configuration.
-This operation, which does not require additional parameters, deletes all tags from the specified objects.
+Call the CreateJob operation to create a batch job.
+In the XML configuration, specify the <DeleteObjectTagging/> operation type in the <Operation> node.
+No additional parameters are required.
+The system will delete all tags from the specified objects.

-Batch permission modification supports four Access Control List (ACL) types: `private` (only the owner can read and write), `public-read` (all users can read, but only the owner can write), `public-read-write` (all users can read and write), and `default` (inherits the bucket's permission settings).
-Permission changes take effect immediately and directly affect object access permissions.
-Choose the appropriate permission type carefully based on your requirements.
+Batch Operations supports four predefined ACLs for objects: private (only the owner can read and write), public-read (all users can read; only the owner can write), public-read-write (all users can read and write), and default (inherits the ACL from the bucket).
+ACL changes take effect immediately and directly impact object access.
+Choose the appropriate ACL type carefully based on your business requirements.

 ossutil 2.0